Neargye/hello_tf_c_api/README.md

 ### [Here’s an example how prepare models](doc/prepare_models.md)

+To generated the graph.pb file need takes a graph definition and a set of checkpoints and freezes them together into a single file.

 ### [Here’s an example how create tensorflow.lib file from tensorflow.dll for windows](doc/create_lib_file_from_dll_for_windows.md)

 ## Licensed under the [MIT License](LICENSE)